dimichai/fair-network-expansion/README.md

 python main.py --seed 20 --environment xian --groups_file price_groups_5.txt --arch mlp --actor_mlp_layers 6 --critic_mlp_layers 5 --epoch_max 300 --test
 ```

+Adding attention to this model is done by changing `--arch mlp` to `--arch mlp-att`.

 ### CNN
 The CNN architecture is less modular, because it is harder to make the convolution sizes, number of layers, and grid size "click".
 To train and test a CNN model on the diagonal 5x5 grid run:
 ```